liferay/liferay-portal-cloud-native/workspaces/liferay-sample-workspace/README.markdown

 - *liferay-sample-commerce-shipping-engine*

-	Use Spring Boot and OAuth to add a new shipping engine (shipping options provider) to Liferay.
+	Use Spring Boot to provide a new commerce shipping engine.

 - *liferay-sample-custom-element-1*